jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-04.md

 For Hearbs require one processe, Flowers another, Seeds another, Leaves another, Roots another, Trees[Pg 94] another, the Stalkes another, the Fruite another, Woods another.

 The degrees of fire in Distillation.

-And in this degree of Distillation, there are also foure distinct degrees of Fire to bee considered.
+In this degree of Distillation, there are also foure distinct degrees of Fire to bee considered.

 The first degree of Fire in Distillation is Balneum Mariæ, this Distillation is made in Water.